 If you bought more boxes of cream cheese than you need, you would most likely be able to consume it for another week or two after the expiration date.
 Some say that cheese can be good, in the right conditions, even three weeks after expiration, but we would be careful with that prognosis and certainly pay extra attention to the signs of spoilage.

 When more time has passed, be sure to toss the cream cheese in the trash regardless of whether you notice signs of spoilage.
-Dairy products can cause digestive and health problems, so it is better to be safe than sorry.
+Dairy food can cause digestive and health problems, so it is better to be safe than sorry.

 See more: